-All Borrower's Books relating to the foregoing, and any and all claims, rights and interests in any of the above and all substitutions for, additions, attachments, accessories, accessories, accessions and improvements to and replacements, products, proceeds and insurance proceeds of any or all of the foregoing.
+All Borrower's Books relating to the foregoing, and any and all claims, rights and interests in any of the above and all substitutions for, additions, attachments, accessories, accessions and improvements to and replacements, products, proceeds and insurance proceeds of any or all of the foregoing.

-Notwithstanding the foregoing, the Collateral does not include (i) any Intellectual Property, including but not limited to, for the avoidance of doubt, any Intellectual Property licensed to Borrower pursuant to the terms of that certain Exclusive License Agreement, dated as of June 11, 2015, by and between Borrower and Onyx Therapeutics, Inc.; provided, however, the Collateral shall include all Accounts and all proceeds of Intellectual Property; provided further that if a judicial authority (including a U.S. Bankruptcy Court) would hold that a security interest in the underlying Intellectual Property is necessary to have a security interest in such Accounts and such property that are proceeds of Intellectual Property, then the Collateral shall automatically, and effective as of the Effective Date, include the Intellectual Property solely to the extent necessary to permit perfection of Collateral Agent's security interest in such Accounts and such other property of Borrower that constitute proceeds of the Intellectual Property; and (ii) more than sixty-five percent (65%) of the total combined voting power of the issued and outstanding voting capital stock, membership units or other securities owned or held of record by Borrower or its Subsidiary in such Foreign Subsidiary, if Borrower demonstrates, to the reasonable satisfaction of Collateral Agent, that such Foreign Subsidiary does not satisfy the holding period requirement pursuant to Section 245A of the IRC; (iii) any license, interest or contract, in each case if the granting of a Lien in such license, interest or contract is prohibition is enforceable under applicable law and (B) other than to the extent that any such term would be rendered ineffective pursuant to Sections 9-406, 9-408 or 9-409 (or any other Section) of Division 9 of the Code); provided that upon the termination, lapsing or expiration of any such prohibition, such license or contract, as applicable, shall automatically be subject to the security interest granted in favor of Collateral Agent
+Notwithstanding the foregoing, the Collateral does not include (i) any Intellectual Property, including but not limited to, for the avoidance of doubt, any Intellectual Property licensed to Borrower pursuant to the terms of that certain Exclusive License Agreement, dated as of June 11, 2015, by and between Borrower and Onyx Therapeutics, Inc.; provided, however, the Collateral shall include all Accounts and all proceeds of Intellectual Property; provided further that if a judicial authority (including a U.S. Bankruptey Court) would hold that a security interest in the underlying Intellectual Property is necessary to have a security interest in such Accounts and such property that are proceeds of Intellectual Property, then the Collateral shall automatically, and effective as of the Effective Date, include the Intellectual Property solely to the extent necessary to permit perfection of Collateral Agent's security interest in such Accounts and such other property of Borrower that constitute proceeds of the Intellectual Property; and (ii) more than sixty-five percent (65%) of the total combined voting power of the issued and outstanding voting capital stock, membership units or other securities owned or held of record by Borrower or its Subsidiary in such Foreign Subsidiary, if Borrower demonstrates, to the reasonable satisfaction of Collateral Agent, that such Foreign Subsidiary does not satisfy the holding period requirement pursuant to Section 245A of the IRC; (iii) any license, interest or contract, in each case if the granting of a Lien in such license, interest or contract is prohibited by or would constitute a default under the agreement governing such license, interest or contract (but (A) only to the extent such prohibition is enforceable under applicable law and (B) other than to the extent that any such term would be rendered ineffective pursuant to Sections 9-406, 9-408 or 9-409 (or any other Section) of Division 9 of the Code); provided that upon the termination, lapsing or expiration of any such proh